Revisiting sterile neutrino dark matter in gauged $U(1)_{B-L}$ model: Abundance of sterile neutrino DM

 At the time of the matter-radiation equality, $t_{\mathrm{mre}}$,

 where $\Omega_{r(m)}$ is the density parameter of the radiation(matter), and $a_0$ and $H_0$ are the present scale factor and Hubble parameter, respectively.
 We find

-from Eq.~(\ref{def:anr}) and $a \propto \sqrt{t}$ in the RD Universe.
-By substituting Eqs.~(\ref{Eq:iniu}), (\ref{Eq:zeq}), (\ref{Eq:Heq}) and (\ref{Eq:anraeq-ratio}) into Eq.~(\ref{Eq:Rf}), we can evaluate the free streaming length $\lambda_{\mathrm{fs}} = a_0 R_f$.
-While the non-negligible free streaming length would be interesting from the viewpoint of small scale problems in cold dark matter model, it should not be larger than sub-Mpc.
-The recent constraints on warm DM or the free streaming scale have been reported in Ref.~\cite{Irsic:2017ixq,DES:2020fxi}.
+from Eq.~(\ref{def:anr}) and $a \propto \sqrt{t}$ in the RD universe.
+By substituting Eqs.~(\ref{Eq:iniu}), (\ref{Eq:zeq}), (\ref{Eq:Heq}), and (\ref{Eq:anraeq-ratio}) into Eq.~(\ref{Eq:Rf}), we can evaluate the free-streaming length as $\lambda_{\mathrm{fs}} = a_0 R_f$.
+While the non-negligible free-streaming length would be interesting from the viewpoint of small-scale problems in cold dark matter model, it should not be larger than sub-Mpc.
+The recent constraints on warm DM or the free-streaming scale have been reported in Ref.~\cite{Irsic:2017ixq,DES:2020fxi}.